 Farmer Benefits: High yielding, virus resistant

-DRC ranks number 30 out of 81 countries suitable for investing in iron beans.
+DRC ranks number 22 out of 128 countries suitable for investing in vitamin A maize.

 Nutritional Benefits: Provides up to 50% of daily iron needs